 Is eSIM more secure than a physical SIM for banking?

-Yes. eSIMs offer high security, as they cannot easily be removed, clone or replaced.
+Yes. eSIMs offer high security, as they cannot easily be removed, cloned or replaced.
 It reduces the risk of SIM-based attacks and provides a safe environment to carry out mobile and online banking transactions.

 What should I do if my eSIM phone is stolen?